matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ### App Engine Flexible Environment

-**Deploy scalable web and mobile backends in any language with App Engine flexible environment**
+**Deploy a scalable web and mobile backends in any language with App Engine flexible environment**

 **Develop and deploy microservices**